decentraland/ecs-math/etc/ecs-math.api.md

     static Zero(): Vector2;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "Vector3" is marked as @public, but its signature references "ReadOnlyVector3" which is marked as @internal
+// Warning: (ae-forgotten-export) The symbol "ReadOnlyVector3" needs to be exported by the entry point index.d.ts
 //
 // @public
 export class Vector3 implements ReadOnlyVector3 {